James Street (Hamilton, Ontario): Time Capsule

-A time capsule was buried beneath a marker on the north-east corner of James & Wilson Streets on Wednesday November 16, 1988 by the Jamesville Business Community under the aegis of the city's Business Improvement Area (B.I.A.) programme.
-It commemorates the completion of the James Street North streetscape project (1986–1988), which marked the renaissance of this historic link between the Hamilton Harbour and the City Centre.
+A time capsule was buried beneath a marker on the north-east corner of James & Wilson Streets on Wednesday November 16, 1988 by the Jamesville Business Community under the aegis of the city's Business Improvement Area (BIA) programme.
+It commemorates the completion of the James Street North streetscape project (1986–1988).
+Those that were in attendance in 1988 when the time capsule was buried include Bob Morrow (mayor), Sidney H. Leon (president of the Jamesville BIA), Jerry Sherman (vice president of Jamesville BIA), Vince Agro (alderman Ward 2), Filipe M. Vianna (treasurer) and William M. McCulloch (alderman Ward 2).
+The capsule is reportedly intended to be opened on November 16, 2038, by the mayor, ward councillor, and business leaders of James Street North.